weezykon/weezykon/README.md

   <a href="https://dev.to/weezykon" target="_new">Dev.to</a>
 </p>

-I am a Senior Software Engineer at Gricd, the leading cold chain solutions company in Nigeria and West Africa.
+I am a Software Engineer, in Nigeria.
 I'm also a writer at The Journal Blog on Medium.

 Specialities: Team Management, Team Building, Strategic Planning, Software Development, Frontend and Back-End Web Development and Start-Ups.
 I have some experiences in Fintech, E-commerce, IoT and B2B Apps.